harshbharadwaj07/project-blog-nodejs/README.md

 ## User has functionality to:

 (i) see posts from the members of the community;
+(ii) search posts;
-(ii) compose desired posts;
+(iii) compose desired posts;
-(iii) comment to the posts made by a user in the community; (iv) view their posts; and
+(iv) comment to the posts made by a user in the community; (v) view their posts; and
-(iv) delete their post.
+(vi) delete their post.

 ## Using the web-app:

 (i) Community Posts: Users can see posts by the members of the community on the 'Home' page.

+(ii) Searching Posts: Users can search any post using keywords for related topic.

-(ii) Composing Posts: Users can compose their desired posts by using the 'Compose' button on the 'Home' page and submitting the desired title and content from the 'Compose' page.
+(iii) Composing Posts: Users can compose their desired posts by using the 'Compose' button on the 'Home' page and submitting the desired title and content from the 'Compose' page.

-(iii) Comments: Users can write comments to the posts made by a user in the community.
+(iv) Comments: Users can write comments to the posts made by a user in the community.

-(iv) My Posts: Users can view their posts by clicking the 'My Posts' button on the home page.
+(v) My Posts: Users can view their posts by clicking the 'My Posts' button on the home page.

-(v) Deleting Posts: Users can delete their post(s) by clicking the 'Delete' button in the 'My Posts' section.
+(vi) Deleting Posts: Users can delete their post(s) by clicking the 'Delete' button in the 'My Posts' section.

-In future, I plan including liking, searching and rating posts.
+In future, I plan including features such as filter searching, liking, replying and rating posts.

-This web app can be accessed at: https://blognode-deploy.herokuapp.com/
+This web app can be accessed at: